-Once all of the symbols are placed on the schematic and you’ve assigned footprints to each symbol, it’s time to start wiring the circuit.
-Rather than explain the details of wiring in this article, I’ve made a video so you can watch me make the schematic for an LM386 audio amplifier circuit:
+Once all of your symbols are placed on the schematic and you’ve assigned footprints to each symbol, it’s time to start drawing the wires.
+Rather than explain the details of all that in this article, I’ve made a video so you can watch me draw the schematic for my LM386 audio amplifier:

-The next step is to import the schematic symbols and wires into the PCB editor.
-Before we do that though, lets talk about how to optimize your PCB design.
+The next step is to import the schematic into the PCB editor, but before we do that, let’s talk about some things to keep in mind when designing your PCB.

 PCB Design Optimization

-Think about what each part of your circuit does, and divide it into sections according to function.
-For example, an LM386 audio amplifier circuit has four main sections: a power supply, an audio input, the LM386, and an audio output.
+Identify what each part of your circuit does, and divide the circuit into sections according to function.
+For example, my LM386 audio amplifier circuit has four main sections: a power supply, an audio input, the LM386, and an audio output.
 It might help to draw some diagrams at this point to help you visualize the design before you start laying it out.

-You’ll want to group the components in each section together in the same area of the PCB to keep the conductive traces short.
+Keep the components in each section grouped together in the same area of the PCB to keep the conductive traces short.
 Long traces can pick up electromagnetic radiation from other sources, which can cause interference and noise.

-The different sections of your circuit should be arranged on the PCB so that the path of electrical current is as linear as possible.
-The signals in your circuit should flow in a direct path from one section to another.
-This will also keep the conductive traces shorter to reduce interference.
+The different sections of your circuit should be arranged so the path of electrical current is as linear as possible.
+The signals in your circuit should flow in a direct path from one section to another, which will keep the traces shorter.

-The power supply section should be located centrally to the sections that need power.
-Each section is supplied power with separate traces of near equal distance.
-This is called a star configuration, and it ensures that each section will get an equal supply voltage.
-When sections are connected to the power supply in a daisy-chain configuration, the current drawn from sections closer to the supply will create a voltage drop and result in lower voltages at sections further from the supply.
+Each section of the circuit should be supplied power with separate traces of equal length.
+This is called a star configuration, and it ensures that each section gets an equal supply voltage.
+If sections are connected in a daisy-chain configuration, the current drawn from sections closer to the supply will create a voltage drop and result in lower voltages at sections further from the supply:

 PCB Shape and Size

-You can make your PCB practically any size and shape you want.
-It’s not uncommon to see round, triangular, or other interesting shapes.
-Most PCBs are designed to be as small as possible, but it’s not necessary if your application doesn’t require it.
+It’s not uncommon to see round, triangular, or other interesting PCB shapes.
+Most PCBs are designed to be as small as possible, but that’s not necessary if your application doesn’t require it.

-The components you use will also affect the size of the PCB.
-For instance, surface mount (SMD) components are small and have a low profile on the PCB, so you’ll be able to make the PCB smaller.
-Through hole components are larger, but they are often easier to find and much easier to solder.
+The components you use will also have an effect on the size of the finished PCB.
+For instance, surface mounted components are small and have a low profile, so you’ll be able to make the PCB smaller.
+Through hole components are larger, but they’re often easier to find and easier to solder.

-The location of components like power connectors, potentiometers, LEDs, and audio jacks in your finished project will affect the layout of your PCB.
-Do you need an LED near a power switch to indicate that the device is on?
-Or a volume potentiometer next to a gain potentiometer?
-To provide the best user experience, you might have to make some compromises and design the rest of your PCB around the locations of these components.
+The location of components like power connections, potentiometers, LEDs, and audio jacks in your finished project will affect how your PCB is laid out.
+Do you need an LED near a power switch to indicate that it’s on?
+Or do you need to put a volume potentiometer next to a gain potentiometer?
+For the best user experience you might have to make some compromises and design the rest of your PCB around the locations of these components.

-In a single layer PCB, the conductive traces are on one side of the board.
-Larger circuits are difficult to design on single layer PCBs because the traces must be routed without intersecting one another.
-One solution is to use two copper layers and route traces on both sides of the PCB.
+Larger circuits can be difficult to design on a single layer PCB because it’s hard to route the traces without intersecting one another.
+You might need to use two copper layers, with traces routed on both sides of the PCB.

-Traces on one layer can be connected to the other layer with a via.
-A via is a copper plated hole in the PCB that electrically connects layers in the PCB.
+The traces on one layer can be connected to the other layer with a via.
+A via is a copper plated hole in the PCB that electrically connects the top layer to the bottom layer.
 You can also connect top and bottom traces at a component’s through hole:

-With double layer PCBs, sometimes the entire bottom layer is covered with a copper layer connected to ground.
-This is called a ground layer.
-All of the positive (Vcc) traces are routed on the top layer and connections to ground are made with through holes or vias.
-Ground layers are used in circuits that are prone to interference.
-The large area of copper acts as a shield to prevent radio frequency interference and also helps to dissipate heat.
+Some double layer PCBs have a ground layer, where the entire bottom layer is covered with a copper plane connected to ground.
+The positive traces are routed on top and connections to ground are made with through holes or vias.
+Ground layers are good for circuits that are prone to interference, because the large area of copper acts as a shield against electromagnetic fields.
+They also help dissipate the heat generated by the components.

 Most PCB manufacturers will let you order different layer thicknesses.
 Copper weight is the term manufacturers use to describe the layer thickness, and it’s measured in ounces.
 The thickness of a layer will affect how much current can flow through the circuit without damaging the traces.
 Trace width is another factor that affects how much current can safely flow through the circuit (discussed below).
 To determine safe values for width and thickness, you need to know the amperage that will flow through the trace in question.
 Use an online trace width calculator to determine the ideal trace thickness and width for a given amperage.

 If you look at a professionally designed PCB, you’ll probably notice that most of the copper traces bend at 45° angles.
 One reason for this is that 45° angles shorten the electrical path between components compared to 90° angles.
 Another reason is that high speed logic signals can get reflected off the back of the angle, causing interference:

-The proximity of the traces to components and adjacent traces may also determine how wide your traces should be.
+The proximity of traces to components and adjacent traces will also determine how wide your traces can be.
 If you’re designing a small PCB with lots of traces and components, you might need to make the traces narrow for everything to fit.

 Creating the PCB Layout

-Now that we’ve discussed some ways to optimize your PCB design, let’s start laying out the PCB in EasyEDA.
+Now that we’ve discussed some off the ways you can optimize your PCB design, let’s see how to layout a PCB in EasyEDA.

-Starting from the schematic editor, click on the “Convert Project To PCB” button:
+Open your schematic in the schematic editor, and click on the “Convert Project To PCB” button:

-You’ll see that the footprints will be automatically transferred to the PCB editor:
+The footprints associated with each schematic symbol will be automatically transferred to the PCB editor:

-You’ll probably notice thin blue lines connecting the components.
-These are the ratsnest lines.
+Notice the thin blue lines connecting the components.
+These are called ratsnest lines.
 Ratsnest lines are virtual wires that represent the connections between components.
-They show you where you need to route the copper traces according to the wiring connections you created in your schematic:
+They show you where you need to route the traces according to the wiring connections you created in your schematic:

-Now you can place the components on the PCB outline, keeping in mind the design tips mentioned above.
-You might want to do some research to find out if there are any particular design requirements for your circuit.
+Now you can start arranging the components, keeping in mind the design tips mentioned above.
+You might want to do some research to find out if there are any special design requirements for your circuit.
 Some circuits perform better with certain components in specific locations.
-For example, in an LM386 amplifier circuit the power supply decoupling capacitors need to be placed close to the IC to reduce noise.
+For example, in an LM386 amplifier circuit the power supply decoupling capacitors need to be placed close to the chip to reduce noise.

-After you’ve arranged all of the components on the PCB, it’s time to start drawing the traces.
+After you’ve arranged all of the components, it’s time to start drawing the traces.
 Use the ratsnest wires as a rough guide for routing each trace.
-The ratsnest wires won’t always show you the best way to route the traces, so it’s a good idea to refer back to your schematic to verify the correct connections for each trace.
+However, they won’t always show you the best way to route the traces, so it’s a good idea to refer back to your schematic to verify the correct connections.

-Routing can also be done automatically using the software’s auto-router.
+Traces can also be routed automatically using the software’s auto-router.
 For complicated circuits, it’s generally better to route traces manually, but try the auto-router on simpler designs and see what it comes up with.
 You can always adjust individual traces later.

-The video below will show you how to draw traces in EasyEDA’s PCB editor:
+This video will show you how to draw traces in EasyEDA’s PCB editor:

-Once your components are placed on the PCB and the traces are drawn, it’s time to adjust the size and shape of the board.
-Click on the board outline and drag each side so the components fit inside:
+Now it’s time to define the size and shape of the PCB outline.
+Click on the board outline and drag each side until all of the components are inside:

-The last thing to do before ordering your PCBs is to run a design rule check.
-A design rule check will tell you if any components overlap, or if traces are routed close enough to cause a short circuit after the PCB is manufactured.
-It can be found by clicking the “Design Manager” button in the right side window:
+The last thing to do before placing the order is to run a design rule check.
+A design rule check will tell you if any components overlap or if traces are routed too close together.
+The design rule check can be found by clicking the “Design Manager” button in the right side window:

-Items that have failed the design rule check will be listed below the “DRC Errors” folder.
+Items that fail the design rule check will be listed below the “DRC Errors” folder.
 If you click on one of the errors, the problem trace or component will be highlighted in the PCB view:

 You can specify your own settings for the design rule check by clicking the drop down menu in the upper right hand corner and going to Miscellaneous > Design Rule Settings:

-This will bring up a window where you can set design rules for trace width, separation between traces (track to track), separation between traces and pads (track to pad), and other useful parameters:
+This will bring up a window where you can set design rules for trace width, distance between traces, and other useful parameters: